kimdurante/gis-workshop-waml-template/index.md

 ### Types ###

-Data are of two types - raster and vector.
+Geospatial data are of two types - raster and vector.
 Raster data are composed of grid cells (rows and columns).
 Vector data contain points, lines, and polygons.

 ### Formats ###

-Geospatial data formats are containers that are used for encoding and exchagning geographic information.
-Data formats store and organize references relating to entities and events (locations, dates, etc.).
-Formats also determine how the data can be used.
-The [Geospatial Data workflows](https://github.com/sul-dlss/gis-robot-suite) at SUL currently accept the following formats:
+Geospatial data formats are containers used for encoding and exchagning geographic information.
+Data formats store and organize references about entities and events (locations, dates, etc.).Formats also determine how the data can be used.
+The [Geospatial Data workflows](https://github.com/sul-dlss/gis-robot-suite) at SUL currently work with the following formats:

-- Shapefile
+ * Shapefile
+   Shapefiles have traditionally been the standard format for vector data and can be read by almost all GIS systems.
+Shapefiles are comprised of at least 3 parts with same prefix name the following extensions:    shp, dbf, shx.
+Other files, such as .prj or cpg may be present.
+All files must be saved in the same workspace (folder).

-- GeoTiFF
+ * GeoTiFF
-- ArcGRID
+ * ArcGRID

 See [Format Descriptions for Geospatial Data](https://www.loc.gov/preservation/digital/formats/fdd/gis_fdd.shtml) for a list of geospatial data formats.